What is the Oldest Candy in Mexico? Discover Its Sweet History

 A Journey Back in Time: The Oldest Candy in Mexico

-Alegrías are widely recognized as the oldest candy in Mexico, with their history dating back to the Aztec civilization.
-This ancient candy is made primarily from amaranth seeds, which were a vital crop for the Aztecs.
-Not only did they consume amaranth in their daily diet, but they also used it in religious ceremonies, mixing the seeds with honey to form edible offerings.
-Today, alegrías remain a beloved treat, connecting modern Mexicans to their ancestors’ culinary traditions.
-By discovering what is the oldest candy in Mexico, we learn about the cultural importance that food holds in Mexican history.
+Alegrías are pretty much recognized as the oldest candy in Mexico.
+Their history goes all the way back to the Aztec civilization.
+This ancient candy’s made mainly from amaranth seeds, which were a huge crop for the Aztecs.
+They didn’t just eat amaranth with regular meals—they used it in religious ceremonies too, mixing the seeds with honey to make edible offerings.
+Fast forward to today, and alegrías are still a favorite treat.
+They connect modern Mexicans to what their ancestors were eating centuries ago.
+When you figure out what is the oldest candy in Mexico, you’re learning about how important food is to Mexican history and culture.

 Ancient Alegrías Candy Origins